Pvt. Burlen Clayton Cupp Jr.

 When the POWs reached San Fernando, they were crammed into small wooden boxcars.
 These boxcars were so small and crowded that those who died remained standing.
 The POWs disembarked at Capas and walked the last few miles to Camp O’ Donnell.
 The prisoners called Camp O'Donnell a "death trap".
 At least fifty men died there each day.
 There was only one water faucet in the entire camp.
 If a prisoner wanted water, he stood in line for hours.

 In the convoy there were three ships carrying prisoners.
 On the way to Japan, the two outer ships were bombed.
-Only the ship Burlen was on successfully made the trip to Japan.
+Only the Nagato Maru successfully completed the trip to Japan.
 When Burlen reached Japan, he was held at Tokyo Camp # 3.
 While at this camp Burlin and the other POWs raised vegetables.
 He was also held at Tokoyo 12-B. The POWs were used as laborers to build a dam.

 Burlen was then taken to Tokyo 16B on April 16, 1944.
 During Burlen’s time at this camp, he worked in a carbide factory.
 The carbide factory was in a mine shaft in Kanousi, Japan.
 While in this camp, some of the POWs built a radio and hid it in the latrine.
 When it was discovered, the Japanese executed anyone they believed to be involved in building and hiding the radio.